Home » Resources »

 Goal 3 Overview

-Equip members of the General Assembly with tools to employ evidence-based decision making (EBDM) during the legislative process.
+Equip members of the General Assembly with tools to employ evidence-based decision making during the legislative process.
 These tools support effective use of existing evidence and provide considerations for when to expand the best available research evidence by generating new evidence.

 A gold and red oblong shape and a building icon that says Goal 3: Supporting the Legislative Process